hospiq/SEIR_COVID19_Dev/README.md

+This fork only adds the file `model.py` which is a Python implementation of SEIR model in R from the original repo (and included here for completeness)

 # SEIR_COVID19_Dev

 (Developer's version) SEIR model for COVID-19 infection, including different clinical trajectories of infection, interventions to reduce transmission, and comparisons to healthcare capacity.